 Walking in the gorge

-Once I reached the road, I realised I had come down much further away from the car park than I had intended.
-Had I planned to do the entire cliff-top walk, I’m not entirely sure where I went wrong.
-If you’re planning a trip to Cheddar Gorge in the future, I would certainly recommend picking up a map before you head out on any adventures.
-Whilst the path I took looked obvious, it clearly wasn’t the right one either to continue along the cliff-top walk or to head down the section of the cliffs I had planned to go down.
+Once I was back on the road, I was much further from the car park than I had thought.
+I’m still not entirely sure where I went wrong!
+If you’re planning a trip to Cheddar Gorge, I would recommend picking up a map before you head out adventuring.

-Walking back into Cheddar along the roadside isn’t for the faint-hearted.
-There are very few pathways and some incredibly curvy bends!
-During this section of the walk, I felt slightly anxious and aware that I was on my own.
-I picked up my pace and was very grateful when I reached my car sooner than I expected.
-Despite walking quickly once on the road, I still managed to take in my incredible surroundings and loved every minute immersing myself in the gorge.
+Walking back into Cheddar along the roadside isn’t for the faint-hearted!
+There were very few pathways and some incredibly curvy bends!
+During this section of the walk, I felt slightly anxious and very aware that I was on my own.
+I picked up my pace and was very grateful when I reached my car, sooner than expected.
+Despite picking up pace once on the road, I still managed to take in the incredible surroundings.
+I loved every minute immersing myself in the gorge.

 On reflection, my advice to anyone wishing to visit Cheddar is to see the gorge from every angle possible.
 Drive through it, walk through it, and hell, why not even walk above it?

-I loved my flying visit to Cheddar, and it will definitely be one of the places I add to my ‘visit again‘ list, especially as I left without getting to try some locally made Cheddar Cheese!
+I loved my flying visit to Cheddar.
+It will definitely be one of the places I add to my ‘visit again‘ list.
+Especially as I left without getting to try some locally made Cheddar Cheese…

 Chedder Gorge is a fascinating site to see but the village looks so fabulous..very historic.